DiegelD/Deep-Reinforcement-Learning-ND/p2_continuous-control/README.md

 #### Training

-For this project, we will provide you with two separate versions of the Unity environment:
+For this project, we will provide you with a versions of the Unity environment:
-- The first version contains a single agent.
-- The second version contains 20 identical agents, each with its own copy of the environment.
+-  Reacher that contains 20 identical agents, each with its own copy of the environment.

-The  useful for algorithms like [PPO](https://arxiv.org/pdf/1707.06347.pdf), [A3C](https://arxiv.org/pdf/1602.01783.pdf), and [D4PG](https://openreview.net/pdf?id=SyZipzbCb) that use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience.
+ Useful for algorithms like [PPO](https://arxiv.org/pdf/1707.06347.pdf), [A3C](https://arxiv.org/pdf/1602.01783.pdf), and [D4PG](https://openreview.net/pdf?id=SyZipzbCb) that use multiple (non-interacting, parallel) copies of the same agent to distribute the task of gathering experience.

 #### Solve the Environment